-Simple - many companies see children as something that come with adults - if they could have the adults without them they'd prefer it - more profit, less hassle;-) With Breton Bikes we actually want familes with children of all ages and do everything we can to encourage this because we believe France is the perfect place for them to cycle.
+Simple - many companies see children as something that come with adults - if they could have the adults without them they'd prefer it - more profit, less hassle;-) With Breton Bikes we actually want familes with children of all ages and do everything we can to encourage this because we believe a cycling holiday in France is as good as it gets.
 How does this show?
 Well some companies may have baby trailers for example - but do they supply bikes with special gearing low enough for you to pull them?
 Some may have trailerbikes, but are they the most expensive and best (Burley Piccalos?)?
 Do they have special child-back tandems for 6-10 year olds so they can keep up with parents?
 Do they have specially custom-made 'adult' bikes that go down small enough for an 8 year-old or a top quality range of children's bikes for smaller children?
 Do they offer cycle camping holidays in France where children have acres of grass to run around on instead of a small hotel room?
 Do they offer routes specifically designed for under 10's on their own bikes?
 With Breton Bikes the answer is always 'yes', and if you are doing one of our fixed-centre routes, then even better - the children can swap from tandem, to their own bike and back again depending on the day-ride they are doing and all at no extra cost.